 Metamucil And Weight Loss

-The TV commercial didn’t quote any clinical studies to support this claim of less frequent snacking between meals, so I went to the website mentioned in the TV commercial –MetaWellness.com – to see if I could find the evidence that clinically proves Metamucil helps people feel full between meals.
+The TV commercial didn’t quote any clinical studies to support this claim of less frequent snacking between meals, so I went to the website mentioned in the TV commercial –MetaWellness.com – to see if I could find the evidence which clinically proves Metamucil helps people feel full between meals.
+That website is no longer viable.
+After the TV commercial stopped airing, the website went offline.
+Obviously, it was only used for marketing purposes.

 I then called 800-983-4237 which is the phone number listed on the Metamucil.com website to see if they could tell me where the clinical studies were.
 The customer service person could not tell me although she did say she would look for it and call me back.
 I called her well over a week before I posted this review but she did not call me back.